Kimberly-Ann Collins

 Kimberly-Ann Collins (born 1992) is an American politician serving as a member of the Missouri House of Representatives from the 77th district.
 Elected in November 2020, she assumed office on January 6, 2021.

 Early life and education

 Collins was born and raised in St. Louis.
-Collins’s brother, John Collins Muhammad is a St. Louis Alderman for District 21.
-Her mother is Dr. LaTonia Smith, President of Harris-Stowe State College.
+Her mother is Dr. LaTonia Collins-Smith, President of Harris-Stowe State College.
+Her older brother is John Collins-Muhammad, a former Saint Louis Alderman; the youngest elected in the city's history.
 She earned a Bachelor of Science degree in public health science, with a minor in chemistry, from the University of Missouri–Kansas City.

 Career

 Prior to entering politics, Collins worked for PotBangerz, a non-profit community justice organization, RedBike, and City Hope STL.
 She was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.